SymfonyId/symfony-docs-id/reference/configuration/security.rst

 The following is the full default configuration for the security system.
 Each part will be explained in the next section.

-.. versionadded:: 2.4
-    Support for restricting security firewalls to a specific host was introduced in Symfony 2.4.

-.. versionadded:: 2.5
-    Support for restricting security firewalls to specific http methods was introduced in Symfony 2.5.

 .. configuration-block::

     .. code-block:: yaml